Alkaline Trio: My Shame Is True and "Past Live" tour (2012–2015)

-On July 14, 2012, in an interview with The Punk Site, it was confirmed by Dan Andriano that the band would begin recording their next studio album that October.
-"We're going to go work with Bill [Stevenson] at Fort Collins at the Blasting Room.
+On July 14, 2012, in an interview with The Punk Site, it was confirmed by Dan Andriano that the band would begin recording their next studio album that October: "We're going to go work with Bill [Stevenson] at Fort Collins at the Blasting Room.
 Bill and Jason [Livermore].
 We've all wanted to work with Bill for a long time and this is kind of the time to do it.
 So we're going to go hang out there in October.
 Make a new record."

 On October 27, 2012, Skiba confirmed that the band had completed the album.

 On February 1, 2013, the band released a lyric video for the album's lead single, "I Wanna Be A Warhol".
 On February 5, the band released the artwork and track-listing for the album, titled My Shame Is True, as well as the artwork and track-listing for an EP called Broken Wing.
 Both My Shame Is True and Broken Wing were released on April 2, 2013.
 The album peaked at #24 on the Billboard charts The band toured to support the album during 2013.

 In 2014, the band conducted an anthology tour dubbed the "Past Live" tour, in which they performed all eight studio albums in their entirety over four consecutive shows in several cities.

-Is This Thing Cursed? and supporting tour (2016–2019)
+Is This Thing Cursed? and E.P.
+(2016–2021)

 In an interview on July 20, 2015, Dan Andriano was quoted saying, "We need to make a new record, pretty much.
 We're gonna go to England and play some shows with NOFX, do a couple festivals this fall, but it's time for us to make a new record.
 But I'm doing some Emergency Room stuff and I'm not sure what Matt's gonna be up to with the Sekrets, if he's gonna tour on that, but I think by early next year we're gonna be recording another record."

 While the production of the ninth album was postponed by Matt Skiba's work with Blink-182, in an interview on July 3, 2016, Skiba assured that the album would move forward, saying, "I'll be writing for a new Alkaline Trio record while on this summer tour so once things with Blink cool down a bit, the Trio can go in and make a new record and start touring again while Blink is on break. [...]
 It's such a unique and wonderful position to be in, having two full time bands that people – myself included – are big fans of."